mi-mran/mytanah/README.md

 	idf.py set-target esp32
 	idf.py build

 Flash the project into ESP32-WROOM-32D.
-On some boards you may need to press boot button during "connecting ..."
+On some boards you may need to press boot button during "connecting ...".
+Check your port number, may not be /dev/ttyUSB0 if you have more than 1 usb device connected.

-	idf.py flash
+	idf.py -p /dev/ttyUSB0 flash

 To view logs: